Skip to content

 After cloning this repo to your production server, you'll need to:

-1. Create production env files in .envs/.production/ (using samples from docs/sample_env_files/production/)
+1. Create production env files in .envs/.production/ using the samples from:

-First, in opencontractserver/contrib/migrations, you'll fine a file called 0003_set_site_domain_and_name.py.
+First, in opencontractserver/contrib/sites/migrations, you'll find a file called 0003_set_site_domain_and_name.py.
 BEFORE running any of your migrations, you should modify the domain and name defaults you'll fine in update_site_forward:

 def update_site_forward(apps, schema_editor):